Chairman of Fáilte Ireland resigns after it emerged he is holidaying in Italy

 She said Mr Cawley had served with “energy” over his time as chair and she thanked him for his service to the cause of tourism promotion in Ireland.
 “He recognises that solidarity with the industry is extremely important at this time, and I have accepted his resignation this afternoon because I believe his position was untenable,” she said.

 Mr Cawley according to a report in this morning’s Irish Independent, is in Italy for a holiday.
 He told the paper it was a “family decision and a personal decision” to travel.
-He told the newspaper he planned to take two holidays in Ireland this year, and that he had met family members who lived abroad on the Italian trip.
+He said he planned to take two holidays in Ireland this year, and that he had met family members who lived abroad on the Italian trip.

+In a statement on Saturday afternoon Mr Cawley said it was with great regret that he had tendered his resignation.

+He said: “It is with great regret that I have this morning tendered my resignation as Chairman of Fáilte Ireland to Minister for Media, Tourism, Arts, Culture, Sport and the Gaeltacht, Catherine Martin TD.

-He had been facing mounting calls for his resignation this morning.
-Before he resigned this morning, Imelda Munster, the Sinn Féin spokeswoman on tourism, said the holiday was “a crass error of judgement”.
+Sinn Féin’s spokeswoman on tourism Imelda Munster said the holiday was “a crass error of judgement”.

 “It shows a desperate lack of leadership… lots of us have family abroad and haven’t seen them, most people would have liked to holiday abroad this year,” she said.
 “For the head of a tourism board to jet off like that depicts a lack of leadership and no faith in his own industry.
 (It is) a slap in the face for his own industry, which is on its knees.”